lnis-uofu/SOFA/DOC/source/device/hd_fpga/hd_device_comp.rst

 ..
 [2] counted by 3-input Look-Up Tables (LUTs) that are organized as a carry chain

 ..
+[3] counted by number of uni-directional routing tracks per tile

-[3] bounded by the maximum speed of `GPIO cells of Skywater 130nm PDK <https://skywater-pdk.readthedocs.io/en/latest/contents/libraries/sky130_fd_io/docs/user_guide.html#design-metrics-1>`_.
+..
+[4] bounded by the maximum speed of `GPIO cells of Skywater 130nm PDK <https://skywater-pdk.readthedocs.io/en/latest/contents/libraries/sky130_fd_io/docs/user_guide.html#design-metrics-1>`_.
 Higher speed may be expected when a high-speed GPIO cell is available.

 ..
-[4] I/Os are divided into two groups: GPIOs and embedded I/Os.
+[5] I/Os are divided into two groups: GPIOs and embedded I/Os.